 - Removal of counteracting subsidies like the ones for cotton and oil

-Additional ideas and thoughts raised issues like need for traceability, the problems with chemicals and micro-plastics, lack of communication, encouraging of recycling and extended producer responsibility, address the social aspects and also more strategic advises on how to move the dialogue forward.
+Additional ideas and thoughts raised issues like the need for traceability, the problems with chemicals and micro-plastics, lack of communication, encouraging of recycling and extended producer responsibility, addressing the social aspects and also the need of more strategic advises on how to move the dialogue forward.
 We highlighted the things you wanted us to focus on and passed on your own ideas during the meeting.

 Sentences that stood out during the meeting:

 “We are standing at a turning point in history.”